 The first step is to align your employee experience strategy (milestones, interventions, goals, and KPIs) with the larger business strategy in place for the same upcoming period.
 This will help to measure and report clear outcomes throughout EX implementation so that the expected and predictable ROI is achieved.
 There are six best practices companies must keep in mind at this stage:

 Managing Director Employee Experience Design & Implementation

-Employee experience is not a static entity, and neither are the needs or expectations of your organisation.
+Employee experience is not a static entity, and neither are the needs or expectations of your organization.
 That’s why an ecosystem of multiple channels is necessary to listen to the sentiment of the workforce – also known as the Voice of the Employee (VoE).
-Continuous listening programmes that pay attention to VoE can reveal insights into true intent and experience that debunks popular assumptions.
+Continuous listening programs that pay attention to VoE can reveal insights into true intent and experience that debunks popular assumptions.